Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: Abstract

 \section{Abstract}

 In this article we prove explicit formulae for the number of non-isomorphic cluster-tilted algebras of type $\Atilde_n$ in the derived equivalence classes.
 In particular, we obtain the number of elements in the mutation classes of quivers of type $\Atilde_n$.
-As a by-product, this provides an alternative proof for the number of quivers of Dynkin type $D_n$ which was first determined by Buan and Torkildsen in \cite{BuanTorkildsen2009}.
+As a by-product, this provides an alternative proof for the number of quivers mutation equivalent to a quiver of Dynkin type $D_n$ which was first determined by Buan and Torkildsen in \cite{BuanTorkildsen2009}.